NPC2team/NPC2-WRO2025/Videos of the Vehicle/README.md

-In this file you will be able to see our car in accion and somew explination about how it works.
+In this file you will be able to see our car in accion and some explanation  about how it works.